rodrigonoguti/direct-treasure-for-google-sheets/README.md

 # direct-treasure-for-google-sheets
-Google Sheets functions to get Brazillian Direct Treasure rates
+Google Sheets functions to get Brazillian Direct Treasure rates.

 ## How to use